 “As Suzuki implies, the expert faces the challenge of knowing too much.
 She knows what works and what doesn’t.
 He knows what’s been tried and why it didn’t work.
 Unfortunately, by accepting these things as givens, they cannot see what is possible.
 Only someone who views things with a “beginner’s mind” can imagine what could be if the assumptions are challenged.”

 Most leaders believe they made it to the top because of their experience, knowledge and past success.
 The problem with that assumption is today is no longer a reflection of the past.
-Everything is new and subsequently it requires a new way to think about everything.
+Everything is new and later it requires a new way to think about everything.